Bowel Cancer Awareness

 Prevention and Treatment of Small Bowel Cancer

-There is no specific or strict guidelines for small bowel cancer and is dependent on applying methods from colon and stomach cancer treatment protocols.
+There is no specific or strict guidelines for small bowel cancer, and it is dependent on applying methods from colon and stomach cancer treatment protocols.

 Surgery

-Surgery is commonly applied before adjuvant chemotherapy for 6 months – This is for node-positive and resected disease.
-It is also useful for stage II patients T3, T4 node negative but depends on patients, clinicopathological features and mismatch repair (MMR) status.
-There are several considerations prior to the operation (Mangla, 2023).
+Surgery is commonly applied before adjuvant chemotherapy for 6 months.
+This is for node-positive and resected disease.
+It is also useful for stage II patients, T3, T4 node negative, but it depends on patients’ clinicopathological features, and mismatch repair (MMR) status.
+There are several considerations before the operation (Mangla, 2023).

 Survival rate may depend on the presence of lymph nodes.
-Early staged cancer in the jejunum and ileum with more than 8 lymph nodes when removed.
+Early-stage cancer in the jejunum and ileum, with more than 8 lymph nodes when removed.
 This increases the survival rate to 81.6% compared to 93.3% of colon cancer.
 This suggests there is differences in these cancers (Khosla et al., 2022).

 Removal of the lymph nodes and complete resection of the tumour.

-The tumour needs to be a minimum of 5 cm in the proximal and distal margin.
-This can be specific depending on anatomical site.
+The tumour needs to be a minimum of 5 cm in the proximal and distal margins.
+This can be specific depending on the anatomical site.

 Laparoscopic segmental colectomy